-Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.
+Health Officials Warn Americans To Plan For The Spread Of Coronavirus In U.S.

 Federal health officials issued a blunt message Tuesday: Americans need to start preparing now for the possibility that more aggressive, disruptive measures might be needed to stop the spread of the new coronavirus in the U.S.